s7nfo/blog/_posts/2025-04-23-low-overhead-ruby-tracing.markdown

 ![Profiler Overview](/assets/ruby-profiler-overview.png)

 I’ve built what I think is a pretty neat Ruby tracing profiler.
-It captures four event streams: Ruby function calls, system calls, thread-state changes, and garbage-collection activity, while adding less than 100 ns[^0] of overhead per Ruby function call, low enough for continuous use in large-scale production systems.
+It captures four event streams: Ruby function calls, system calls, thread-state changes, and garbage-collection activity, while adding less than 30 ns of overhead per Ruby function call, low enough for continuous use in large-scale production systems.

-[^0]: Across 50 paired runs of a Fibonacci(20) benchmark (~22 k function calls per run) on an isolated CPU core of a recent Intel machine running Linux, Ruby with tracing enabled was 2 ms slower on average—roughly 100 ns per function call.
-However, a paired t‑test (p ~ 0.31) shows that the difference isn’t statistically significant, so the per‑call overhead is effectively invisible at the macro level.

 As far as I know, no other Ruby tracer offers this mix of signals at this cost.
 If you’re aware of one, please let me know and I’ll add a note here!
 If you'd would like to try the profiler yourself, feel free to reach out!